• Contact us

 Share

 A large cloud outage is never just a technical issue.
 It's a revenue issue, a reputation issue, and an additional workload for already stretched teams.
-On Monday, October 20, 2025, a global hyperscaler experienced a major incident that disrupted many internet services for hours, with recovery progressing throughout the day.¹² The episode reminded everyone that even world-class platforms can have bad days; therefore, continuity plans must account for real dependencies across identity, DNS, networking, and third-party APIs.³
+The major incident that disrupted a global hyperscaler in October 2025, taking down a wide range of internet services for hours, is a useful case study in how quickly failure cascades across identity, DNS, networking, and third-party APIs.
+It reminded everyone that even world-class platforms can have bad days, and that continuity plans must account for the full web of real dependencies, not just the primary provider.

 Our goal here is to clarify what business continuity means in a cloud-first world, why portability matters, and how to prepare realistic recovery paths when a region experiences a major incident.